publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2304.md

 >         “(3)  __Treatment of procurements under joint programs with intelligence community__  __.—__

 >         For purposes of this subsection, a contract entered into by a non-defense agency that is an element of the intelligence community (as defined in section 3(4) of the National Security Act of 1947 ([50 U.S.C.
-401a(4)][/us/usc/t50/s401a/4]) \[now [50 U.S.C.
-3003(4)][/us/usc/t50/s3003/4]\]) for the performance of a joint program conducted to meet the needs of the Department of Defense and the non-defense agency shall not be considered a procurement of property or services for the Department of Defense through a non-defense agency.
+3003(4)][/us/usc/t50/s3003/4])) for the performance of a joint program conducted to meet the needs of the Department of Defense and the non-defense agency shall not be considered a procurement of property or services for the Department of Defense through a non-defense agency.

 >     “(c) __Guidance on Interagency Contracting.—__